Rigoberto Esparza

-Rigoberto Esparza Morales (born 16 November 1983) is a Mexican football manager, who is the current manager of the Liga MX Femenil club Atlético de San Luis Femenil.
+Rigoberto Esparza Morales (born 16 November 1983) is a Mexican football manager, who was the manager of the Liga MX Femenil club Atlético de San Luis Femenil.
 He is a former professional footballer, who played as a midfielder.

-Career
+Playing career

 Esparza began his career with Toluca and their farm team Atlético Mexiquense.
 He made his professional debut with Durango in a 5–1 Ascenso MX win over Académicos on 12 January 2009.

 Managerial career

 Esparza was signed as the manager for Atlético de San Luis Femenil on 12 June 2020.
+He remained in the position until 2021 when he was moved to the team's youth department.

+In 2023, he was hired as managerial assistant to Rafael Fernández, who was elected as coach of Venados F.C., a team in the Liga de Expansión MX.
+In May 2024, Esparza was promoted to the main position after Fernández's departure.
+Esparza remained in office until August 2025 when he was sacked following a series of poor team results.